 Plan for Uninterrupted CPAP Usage During a Disaster

-Three years ago, I participated in a national effort by the American Sleep Apnea Association (ASAA) to unite Hurricane Harvey victims with new CPAP machines they were forced to abandon while evacuating.1
+Three years ago, I participated in a national effort by the American Sleep Apnea Association (ASAA) to unite Hurricane Harvey victims with new continuous positive airway pressure (CPAP) machines.
+The folks fleeing the hurricane were forced to leave their CPAPs while evacuating.

 3 ways to help yourself maintain your therapy

-It’s not only possible but simple to set up PAP therapy in anticipation of emergencies.
+It’s not only possible but simple to set up PAP therapy ahead of an emergency.
 People who go tent camping or travel to remote places set up PAP so they don’t go without.
-It can and should be done in any instance.

 You may experience some potentially traumatic times if you’re stuck in a place where natural disaster damage is severe and help isn’t nearby.
 During such an intense period, sleep is more important than ever.
-It’ll keep you sane, energized, and able to make hard decisions as well as keep you alert while operating vehicles like cars or boats.
+It’ll keep you sane, energized, and able to make hard decisions.
+It'll also keep you alert while operating vehicles like cars or boats.

 If you need to evacuate, don’t forget your PAP therapy.
 Even if you don’t have to evacuate, prepare to run out of electricity... maybe for a long time.